JosephPotashnik/Manifesto_text-adventure/README.md

   More complex logic (like `hasItem('bow') && !hasDecision('defeated_dragon')`) is not yet supported.
   This would require **composable predicates** (likely represented as a binary tree of logical operations).
   Right now, such cases may cause game-breaking contradictions (e.g., fighting a boss multiple times).
+- **Room Flavour text changes**: Currently, room flavour text is unconditional.
+If it describes transitory elements such as inventory or what happens before a decision which takes place in it, it might become irrelevant.
+Can be adapted in the same way that Choices are displayed.
+Game designers can be careful not to include conditional elements in the room's flavour text but I leave it here as it is beyond the scope of the exercise.

 ---